 Before I address the implications of this assumption, let’s look at one of the Executive Function skills known as Processing Speed.
 Processing Speed is how quickly one can carry out simple or automatic cognitive and motor tasks.
-We rely on our ability to process verbally, visually and physically in order to reason and perform tasks all day long.
+We rely on our ability to process verbally, visually, and physically in order to reason and perform tasks all day long.
 Our processing speed is affected by our knowledge base and experience.
-But it is also impacted by the amount of stress, pressure or anxiety we are experiencing in the moment.
+But it is also impacted by the amount of stress, pressure, or anxiety we are experiencing at the moment.
 Lack of proper sleep and nutrition can also have a negative impact.

 Please – let’s help kids break the association between Speed and Intelligence!